 By now we know that the first factor to decide is whether you want a fixed or tremolo bridge.
 So make sure you have played at least a few of those and know what they feel like, and their pros and cons before you make your choice.

-To recap our top picks for this article, we got the Hipshot 6-String US Fixed Guitar Bridge is our Top Choice for this list.
+To recap our top picks for this article, we got the Hipshot 6-String US Fixed Guitar Bridge is our Top Choice.
 This bridge is a fantastic choice for modern players seeking to upgrade their tone and stability.
 It fits in a variety of guitars and provides great stability, tuning, and sustain, with a straightforward installation process.

 Finally, the Floyd Rose FRTS2000 Special Tremolo System is our Editor’s Choice.
 It comes with all necessary installation hardware and offers great stability and tuning for discerning musicians that make extensive use of the whammy bar.
 A great option for dedicated professional guitarists.